bishopb/laravel-forums/README.md

   * Modify the look and feel using templates.
   * Configure the forums using the typical configuration files.

-**WARNING**: This package is under development and has not yet reached alpha release.
-[Please report issues!](https://github.com/bishopb/laravel-forums/issues).
+**WARNING**: This package is pre-alpha and under active development.
+[Please report issues](https://github.com/bishopb/laravel-forums/issues) and look-out for BC breakage.

 ## Requirements
 You will need: